 Short Communications: These should be no more than 2,000 words, with up to 20 references and a maximum of 3 figures or tables.Hot topics: These tend to be invited papers but unsolicited Hot topics are welcome.
 There are no abstract, keywords or section headings.

-Genome note: Should be no more than 800 words; there should be a maximum of 5 references and one table or figure may be included.
+Genome note: Should be no more than 800 words (excluding the abstract); there should be a maximum of 5 references and one table or figure may be included.
+An abstract and keywords are required.
 A Genome note must state why the genome is of general interest and report on important or novel resistance or virulence mechanisms and if possible present the genome's MLST or a similar molecular unambiguous typing method.Contact details for submission

 If you have any problems submitting your paper through this system, please contact the Editorial Office on: e-mail: firstname.lastname@example.org; tel: +44 (0)1865 843270; fax: +44 (0)1865 843992.